WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 ## 3 Action Objects

 Identity Hub attestation handling relies on the passage and recognition of common Action types that Hubs, User Agents, and consuming apps/services understand.
 In order to ensure that the flows related to attestations are precise and maximally descriptive of their intent, the Identity Hub spec will define its own Action objects for each of the relevant attestation actions.
 These objects are extensions of the Schema.org Action object, the schema origin of which shall be schema.identity.foundation.
-These objects are strictly a shared means of communicating and facilitating the various activities related to attestations, they do not infer or require a specific type of proof format or material be used within them.
+These objects are strictly a shared means of communicating and facilitating the various activities related to attestations; they do not infer or require a specific type of proof format or material be used within them.

 Note that each Action returns only a status of whether the Action was successfully (or not) transmitted.
 The result of processing the request is conveyed to the caller via a subsequent Action.